mcbebu/The-boys/README.md

 > Creating an updated Dashboard to improve visualbility of package load in the warehouse to enable efficient manpower allocations

 ### MVP
-> Provide a quick glance dashboard that shows the number/percentage of packages at which point they are scanned
+> Provide a quick glance dashboard that shows the number of packages being processed, percentage of each size and how many steps it has taken measured by unique scans